1-Bowl Microwave French Toast

 What You Will Need

-2. Maple syrup
+2. 1 tbsp maple syrup

 Substitutions

-1. 2 slices of bread- Use gluten free bread if needed
+1. Bread- Use gluten-free bread if needed

-2. Milk- any non dairy milk will work
+2. Milk- any non-dairy milk will work

 3. Egg- use a flax egg instead